I-League 2019-20: The grueling fight for the second spot | Goal.com

 While the other teams have stuttered and struggled to win on a consistent basis, Mohun Bagan are on a seven-match winning stream and could possibly go on to match their own feat of 10 consecutive wins in the league.

-For a top side like Real Kashmir to drop points in a 2-2 draw against a relegation-threatened Aizawl FC (16 points) not so long ago, the gap between the second spot and the teams fighting to save their season isn't significant.
+For a top five side in Real Kashmir to drop points in a 2-2 draw against a relegation-threatened Aizawl FC (16 points) not so long ago, the gap between the second spot and the teams fighting to save their season isn't significant.

 Significant upcoming fixtures: